 With prototyping, your user is reviewing a prototype, not a full-fledged app.
 Sometimes these prototypes are low fidelity wireframes, sometimes they’re high fidelity and clickable.
 Since development is expensive and time-consuming, you don’t want to begin developing without testing some kind of prototype.

 Comparing two options to find the superior one can be a fast way to iterate.
-Is a user more likely to respond to a “Contact Us” CTA or “Let’s Talk?”
+Is a user more likely to respond to a “Contact Us” CTA or “Let’s Talk”?
 Does a blue button work better than a red button?
-With A/B testing, you can get useful data and make informed decisions.
+With A/B testing, you can get useful data and make rapid-fire decisions.

 Treejack testing is ideal for information architecture testing, which is essential for any complex website or product.
 You can ask questions like, “if you wanted to find the location nearest to you, what page would you click on?” and then record all interactions.